TechT3o/Haptic_depth_sensing_glove/README.md

 ## Motor driver circuit

 The mini disk motors require around 100 mA of current in order to rotate at full speed with 5V power.
 The Arduino output pins can provide up to 10 mA, therefore we need a driver circuit to be able to power the motor using a PWM signal.
-The circuit shown in Figure 1 was build.
-It uses an npn transistor whose base is connected to the GPIO output pin of the Arduino.
+The circuit shown in Figure 1 was built.
+It uses an NPN transistor whose base is connected to the GPIO output pin of the Arduino.
 When the PWM signal gets applied to the base of the transistor the Collector Emitter channel opens and current from the VCC flows through the disk motor and makes it spin with intensity analogous to the PWM signal.
 The resistor R2 limits the current flowing through the disk motor.
-A value of 30 Ohms was selected as 5V/30 = 166 mA max current that could flow through R2 ignoring rest of circuit resistances.
+A value of 30 Ohms was selected as 5V/30 = 166 mA max current that could flow through R2 ignoring rest of the circuit resistances.
 R1 was selected to limit the base current.
 As the base current is very small values of up to 5k could be selected but the chosen value for R1 in this project was 2.2k Ohms.
-The capacitor is used to soften voltage spikes from power supply and suppress electrical noise from the motor's rotation and a diode is put to protect against back EMF.
+The capacitor is used to soften voltage spikes from the power supply and suppress electrical noise from the motor's rotation and a diode is put to protect against back EMF.

 ![image](https://github.com/TechT3o/Haptic_depth_sensing_glove/assets/87833804/c52ca1bd-b7f3-442d-acfb-adf6d63f25e5)